swimshahriar/mongodb-cheat-sheet-plus/README.md

 # MongoDB Cheat Sheet

+## What is MongoDB?

+MongoDB is a document database designed for ease of application development and scaling.

+## When to use MongoDB?

+- Use MongoDB when you need a flexible and schema-less database.
+- Choose MongoDB for applications with large amounts of unstructured or semi-structured data.
+- MongoDB is suitable for real-time data processing and analytics.
+- It works well for high-read workloads and scaling horizontally.
+- A better fit for applications that require low-latency data.
+- A better choice for distributed applications, where data needs to be spread across multiple servers.

 ## Terminology

 - **Collection**: A grouping of documents inside of a database.
 This is the same as a table in SQL and usually each type of data (users, posts, products) will have its own collection.